gomorpheus/morpheus-docs/administration/integrations/workers.rst

 - **Storage:** 10 GB storage minimum recommended.
 Storage is required for installation packages and log files
 - **CPU:** 4-core minimum recommended
 - Network connectivity *to* the |morpheus| appliance over TCP 443 (HTTPS)
-- Superuser privileges via the ``sudo`` command for the user installing the |morpheus| VDI Gateway package
+- Superuser privileges via the ``sudo`` command for the user installing the |morpheus| worker package
 - Access to base ``yum`` or ``apt`` repos.
 Access to Optional RPM repos may be required for RPM distros

 Download the appropriate package from |morpheus| Hub based on your target Linux distribution and version for installation in a directory of your choosing.
 The package can be removed after successful installation.